In the following table you will find all general settings of WP Admin Audit.

 |Logging level||The logging level determines which kind of internal plugin events (e.g. an error while storing some data) should be written to WP Admin Audit’s log file.|

-Note this is independent from your site’s event log tracking your admin’s activities.
+Note this is independent of your site’s event log tracking your admin’s activities.

 The purpose of the log file is that you can provide it to the WP Admin Audit tech support for review in case the plugin is not working as expected.